Qatar passengers shocked to discover they can’t leave the airport

 “Nowhere did we see this Hayya card nonsense,” he said.
 “It was only when my friend who lives in Qatar mentioned it to me, that I realised.”

-At the time no match tickets were available, though subsequently Fifa has opened sales on many thousands of them.
+At the time he booked the flight, no match tickets were available – though Fifa has opened sales on many thousands of them.

 Mr Wilson enquired about changing the booking to reduce the transit time and was told it would cost hundreds of pounds.
 Rooms at the transit hotel in the airport were selling at £200.